 The raised steeple with the head tilted back gives more arrogant and smug air.

 The steeple can also be a sign of negative confidence.
-If you are delivering a presentation or a sale and the client was folding arms, crossing legs, looking away and having many hand to face gestures and then he assumes a steeple your prospect is feeling confident he will say and that he will easily get rid of you.
+If you are delivering a presentation or a sale and the client was folding their arms, crossing their legs, looking away, and having many hand-to-face gestures, and then assuming a steeple your prospect is feeling confident he will say and that he will easily get rid of you.

 When you want to persuade or win the other person’s confidence Pease recommends not to use it as it can come across as smug or arrogant.